BH. POVORKA PONOSA

 The Pride March is an important opportunity to change these unacceptable conditions, reduce the fear of violence and exclusion, inform the general public about the inequality, discrimination and violence that LGBTIQ people are exposed to, send a message of diversity, and demand equality and freedom.

-General and safety instructions
+General and safety instructions will be published soon.

 If you have any questions feel free to write: info@povorkaponosa.ba